seanpmaxwell/Typescript-Best-Practices/README.md

 Folders under `common/` and files/folders under `local/` are not confined to common-category names.
 You can create your own categories too for something used heavily throughout your codebase.
 Common-categories are more for storing items which don't fit into a specific place.
 Some other categories I commonly create are:
   - **classes** - I rarely implement new classes but I'll create a folder for them if I do: (i.e. creating custom `Error` objects).
-  - **entities** - types used to describe database table.
+  - **entities** - types used to describe database tables.

-Files under `common/local/internal/external` should never talk to persistance-layers/fetch-IO-data.
+Files under `common/local/internal/external` should never talk to persistence-layers/fetch-IO-data.
 Use the layers of your application (i.e. Service layer) for that.

 <br/><b>***</b><br/>

 <a id="philosophy"></a>
-## 🧠 Philosopy
+## 🧠 Philosophy

 <a id="testing"></a>
 ### Testing

 #### Testing Terminology
-- **unit-tests:** tests portions workflows in isolation.
+- **unit-tests:** tests portions of workflows in isolation.
 Could involve multiple-layers (see <a href="#architecture">Architecture</a> for more about layers) but not typically.
 - **integration-tests:** tests workflows involving all the layers of an application but not the back-end and front-end together (i.e. tests which call server routes).
 - **e2e (end-to-end)-tests:** tests client and server together (simulates live user interaction)